 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-John Iceland is Professor and Department Head of of Sociology and Criminology at Penn State University.
+John Iceland is Head of the Department of Sociology at Penn State University.

-“This unique text provides the reader with uncommon rigor and a dispassionate evaluation of both the change and stagnation concerning an area of American life that is fraught with passionately held conflicting points of view.” —Richard Alba, author of The Challenges of Integration in North America and Western Europe
+“This unique text provides the reader with uncommon rigor and a dispassionate evaluation of both the change and stagnation concerning an area of American life that is fraught with passionately held but conflicting points of view.”—Richard Alba, author of The Challenges of Integration in North America and Western Europ

 “Many textbooks in this field are superficial.
 They ignore relevant social scientific research in order to pander to ideological fads that revel in bombastic generalizations.
 By contrast, Iceland’s Race and Ethnicity in America judiciously analyzes an impressive array of scholarly studies in order to present a more complete and honest appraisal.
 Anyone seeking to have a truly serious conversation about race in contemporary America needs to start with this book.” —Arthur Sakamoto, Professor of Sociology, Texas A&M University